PacktPublishing/Mastering-DevOps-on-Microsoft-Power-Platform/Chapter11/README.md

 5. **variables.tf**: Declare input variables that can be used across your Terraform modules.
 These variables allow us to make configuration more flexible and reusable.

+6. **simple-tf-iac.yml**: Simple pipeline to demonstrate the usage of Terraform tasks in Azure DevOps.

 ## Authentication:

 To authenticate with the Power Platform, you have a few options: